hjmjohnson/DELETE_ME_NRRDIO/000-README.txt

 preamble.c: the preamble describing the non-copyleft licensing of NrrdIO.

-qnanhibit.c: discover a variable which, like endianness, is architecture dependent and which is required for building NrrdIO (as well as Teem), but unlike endianness, is completely obscure and unheard of.

 encodingBzip2.c, formatEPS.c, formatPNG.c, formatPNM.c, formatText.c,
 formatVTK.c: These files create stubs for functionality which is fully present in Teem, but which has been removed from NrrdIO in the interest of simplicity.